airbj31/GetAndCleanData/codebook.md

     measured activity by the smartphone.
     the activity containing **laying**, **sitting**, **standing**, **walking_downstairs** and **walking_upstairs**.

+- **measurement** (33 values)

+    the values of "measurement" is a measurement method named as **[prefix][measurement][signal]**

+    It is somewhat confused since the value itself has different information. but I considered the value is just one measurement which indicated only one value what original investigators measured.

+    The definition of each portion of value names are followings:

+    - prefix
+        - **time**  : time domain signals which were captured at a constant rate of 50 Hz.
+        - **freq**  : Fast Fourier Transform (FFT) was applied.

+    - signal - dimensional signals.
+        - **X** : Measurement of X signal
+        - **Y** : Measurement of Y signal
+        - **Z** : Measurement of Z signal
+        - **NA(nothing)** : indicated summarized measurement.

+    - measurement
+        - **BodyAcc** : body acceleration for each of 3 dimensional signals (X/Y/Z).
+        - **GravityAcc** : gravity acceleration for each signals (X/Y/Z).
+        - **BodyAccJerk** : Jerk signal from body linear acceleration for X/Y/Z.
+        - **BodyGyro** : body angular velocity for each signals (X/Y/Z)
+        - **BodyGyroJerk** : Jerk signals from body angular velocity for X/Y/Z.
+        - **BodyAccMag** : Euclidean normalized tree-dimensional signal for 3 BodyAcc measurement.
+        - **GravityAccMag** : Euclidean normalized tree-dimensional signal for 3 GravityAcc measurement.
+        - **BodyAccJerkMag** : Euclidean normalized tree-dimensional signal for 3 BodyAccJerk measurement
+        - **BodyGyroMag** : Euclidean normalized tree-dimensional signal for 3 BodyGyro measurement
+        - **BodyGyroJerkMag** : Euclidean normalized tree-dimensional signal for 3 BodyGyroJerk measurement.

 - **mean** : mean of extracted mean() value based on sampleid and activity column